b40deep/b40deep/README.md

 - 👋 Hi, I’m @b40deep
-- 💚 I'm a huge fan of the arts - by that I mean comics, video games, music, and how they are vehicles of worldviews.
+- 💚 I'm a big fan of the arts - comics, video games, music, and how they are vehicles of worldviews.
 - 👀 I’m curious about how cars and tech are converging.
 And morality's place in tech (s/o to Tristan Harris).
 - 🌱 I’m currently learning React for front-end development.
 - 💞️ I’m looking to collaborate on web/mobile development, games, and ML.
 - 📫 How to reach me?
 Send a bird🕊.